adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ![Main Page](images/main_page.png)

-So we pivot to enumerating potential hidden directories and files.
+The next step is to enumerate potential hidden directories and files.

 ### Directory and File Brute-Force

-We use `gobuster` to uncover files and directories:
+`gobuster` is used to uncover file and directories:

 ```bash
 gobuster dir -u http://10.10.202.58 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x txt,php